 Training Lions & Tigers:

-Discipline and Children with Disabilities
+Discipline and the Child with ADHD

 by Pete Wright, Esq.

 son has ADHD.
 I am looking for parenting help.
 I' don't know how to discipline him.
 I'm lost and looking for tips and suggestions."

 I can tell you how I raised my boys - both had ADHD and learning disabilities.
 I learned a lot about raising kids over the years.
 My experiences may be helpful to you.
 This article includes my own 4 Rules for Raising Children and a progress report on my boys.

 Don't over explain.
 Teach